Literature/Film Association Annual Conference

 Portland, Oregon, USA

-Keynote: Amanda Ann Klein, East Carolina University
+Keynotes: Amanda Ann Klein, East Carolina University; Matt McCormick, Gonzaga University

 In holding this year’s conference in downtown Portland, one of the most environmentally conscious cities in the United States, we invite attendees to consider the themes of “repurpose” and “recycle,” broadly conceived.
 What function—socially, politically, and economically—do sequels, remakes, and reboots serve in media culture?
 How do reboots and remakes allow creators and audiences not only to revisit, but reimagine familiar narratives?
 What historical precedents might we return to in our attempts to better understand the nature and influence of series, serials, and (trans)media franchises today?
 And how might adaptation studies play a vital role in these critical discussions?
 While we welcome papers on any aspect of adaptation studies, we are especially interested in presentations that address one or more of the following concerns (or similar topics):